nick-ryall/dashboard_seomoz/README.markdown

 If you have an SEOmoz.org account, you can log in and find your credentials on the 'http://www.seomoz.org/api' page.
 If you don't have a free SEOmoz.org account, sign up, and visit the API page to retrieve your API credentials.

 Please note that your details will be stored as plain text.

+## Change Log

+* Changed from APC to native Symphony caching.